BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **King's Knights** `PASSIVE`

-Whilst they have the Cavalry keyword, this model gains a bonus of +1 Fight and +1 Defence whilst within 6" of Thranduil.
+Whilst they have the Cavalry keyword, this model gains a bonus of +1 to their Fight Value and +1 to their Defence whilst within 6" of Thranduil.

 </div>